Photo: Global Manufacturing

 FM @nicolasturgeon opened @GSK's new £54 million building in Montrose where active pharmaceutical ingredients for respiratory inhalers will be produced https://t.co/wSMygnExcv pic.twitter.com/ihGQmoR8hs— First Minister (@ScotGovFM) October 22, 2018

 Employing over 100 people, Lonza’s Capsugel facility is the largest dedicated pharmaceutical liquid and semisolid production in the world, providing product development and manufacture for oral drug delivery.

 With a 30,000 sq foot facility, AMRI manufactures sterile injectable drug products and clinical-stage medicines.

 Employing over 1,100 people, LifeScan was sold by Johnson & Johnson in 2018 for £1.57 billion to private equity firm Platinum Equity.
-LifeScan design and manufacture glucose test strips, and design electronic meters for the global diabetes market.
+LifeScan designs and manufacture glucose test strips, and designs electronic meters for the global diabetes market.
 The company is Inverness’s largest private-sector employer.

 Check out all the latest job vacancies in Scotland on our UK Pharmaceutical & Medical Device Jobs Board!

 Acquired: Platinum Equity Completes $2.1 Billion Acquisition of LifeScan from Johnson & Johnson https://t.co/bMVINtejk4 pic.twitter.com/FgBlfiyRZa— Platinum Equity (@PlatinumEquity) October 2, 2018